ChiareDaze/Ineffable-Notes/Notes/Altri/How To AfterEffects.md

 >[!info] Modify graphs and animation curves
 >Once you've applied keyframes, you can jump into the graph editor and tweak the motion curves to get more nuanced results.
 >- The keyframes appear curved and allow you to shape the animation path.
-You can drag these handles to make the motion and end faster (or the other way round)
+You can drag these handles to make the motion start slower and end faster (or the other way round)
 >- You can manually adjust the speed and influence of keyframes by manipulating these handles, allowing you to create effects like:
 >	- Smooth acceleration and deceleration
 >	- Sudden burst of speed